bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ```csharp
 c.RootUrl(req => new Uri(req.RequestUri, req.GetOwinContext().Request.PathBase.Value /* /api */).ToString());
 ```
 As you see in article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample you open http://localhost:9000/api/swagger/.
 You open /swagger under /api.
 This is a magic of owin/asp.net core's request branching.
 That improves your app performance a lot, because instead of passing all requests (even signalr and file requests) to swagger, you pass /api requests to swagger which is a expected behavior.
-That line of codes is telling where is swagger is hosted as it is not aware of that magic.
+That line of codes is telling where swagger is hosted as it is not aware of that magic.

 So run the second sample and you're good to go (-: